Sandrayuju9503/Sandrayuju9503/README.md

 - 👋 Hey, yuju here
 - 👀 interested in animation
-- 🌱 I’m major in computer science
+- 🌱 doing my BE in computer science

 <!---
 Sandrayuju9503/Sandrayuju9503 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.